akka/akka-persistence-jdbc/docs/src/main/paradox/configuration.md

 - @extref:[Oracle Schema](github:/core/src/main/resources/schema/oracle/oracle-create-schema.sql)
 - @extref:[SQL Server Schema](github:/core/src/main/resources/schema/sqlserver/sqlserver-create-schema.sql)

+@@@ note

+Please note that the H2 database is not recommended to be used as a production database, and support for H2 is primarily for testing purposes.

+@@@

 For testing purposes the journal and snapshot tables can be created programmatically using the provided `SchemaUtils`.